ethereumclassic/ethereumclassic.github.io/content/mining/hardware/index.en.md

 ---
 title: Mining Hardware Guide
+seo: A short explaination of the Hardware Requirements for Mining Etheruem Classic, coving ETHash vs ETCHash, SHA3, GPUs, and ASICs.
+contributors: ["IstoraMandiri", "wpwrak"]
 ---

+TODO add notes from wpwrak

 Mining Ethereum Classic is almost identical to mining Ethereum, and supports the same hardware and mining software.
 If you are a recently evicted Ethereum miner, Ethereum Classic loves it's miners and welcomes you, and you can start minining ETC using your existing hardware by simply switching to a [mining pool](./mining/pools) that supports Ethereum Classic.